geiselleholt/SkillsBasedAssessment308-JavascriptFundamentals/README.md

 What would you add to, or change about your application if given more time?
 If I had more time I would:

+    - FIX THIS BUG: My code doesn't work if a learner has 3 assignments
-    -FIX THIS BUG: My code doesn't work if a learner has 3 assignments -Try to get a simplier approach to work not using .filter -Get the assingment id key to be a number instead of a string (I could use +str and force it to be a number but I think I coded it incorrectly which is why its a string)
+    - FIX THIS BUG?: My code doesn't work if a learner has 2 of the same assignemnt ids (Is this a case?)
+    - Try to get a simplier approach to work not using .filter
+    - Get the assingment id key to be a number instead of a string (I could use +str and force it to be a number but I think I coded it incorrectly which is why its a string)